 Alternate: Danielle Acosta, Heard County High School

-Georgia's United States Senate Youth Program application will be available in August 2022, and will be due October 7, 2022.
+Georgia's United States Senate Youth Program will be due October 7, 2022.
 Any Georgia high school junior or senior may apply to participate in the United States Senate Youth Program, provided they meet the criteria and secure signatures from their principal and school counselor.
 School counselors/USSYP coordinators who receive requests for the application from students should direct them to the application on this page (you may use short URL gadoe.org/USSYP) once posted.

 High school juniors and seniors who meet the following criteria are eligible to apply:

 - Must serve in an elected or appointed position representing a constituency during the current (2023-2024) school year – additional information on qualifying positions is included below.

 - Will be attending high school in Georgia through spring 2024.

 - Must have proof of U.S. citizenship or legal permanent residence (this is a requirement of the national program).